-- Report the current position of the patient on their cancer pathway to clinicians/management during meetings so that they can make clinical/operational decisions based on this information. - Provide detailed breach analysis reports to breach meetings for any patient with waiting times outside of the national 62-day standard. - To collect and enter data at all stages on the suspected/confirmed cancer pathway for a given tumour groups and record this information on the Somerset Cancer Register database, ensuring, through liaison with the clinical MDT teams, that this data is accurate, timely and complete. (including COSD) - Use the data collected to proactively track the cancer patients and escalate any potential problems/breaches of the CWT.
+- Coordinate the administrative pathway of patients with suspected/diagnosed cancer to ensure that they meet national Cancer Waiting Time (CWT) standards. - To collect and record information as required at each stage of the patient's journey to meet both national and local requirements. - Report the current position of the patient on their cancer pathway to clinicians/management during meetings so that they can make clinical/operational decisions based on this information. - Provide detailed breach analysis reports to breach meetings for any patient with waiting times outside of the national 62-day standard. - To collect and enter data at all stages on the suspected/confirmed cancer pathway for a given tumour groups and record this information on the Somerset Cancer Register database, ensuring, through liaison with the clinical MDT teams, that this data is accurate, timely and complete. (including COSD)

+- Use the data collected to proactively track the cancer patients and escalate any potential problems/breaches of the CWT.
 Concisely and accurately present this information at PTL meetings clearly indicating actions necessary. - To ensure that exceptions and alterations to the waiting times of individual patients are appropriately supported by documentation and can be audited. - To liaise with colleagues from other Trusts to ensure that data is accurate for patients transferred to other hospitals to undergo treatment or diagnostics. - Monitor all patient transfers in and out of the hospital

-Hospital site management and administration teams are expected to engage with cancer service teams, playing an active role in PTL meetings and acting quickly to any escalations/requests from cancer services in order to expedite patient pathways.
+Hospital site management and administration teams are expected to engage with cancer service teams, playing an active role in PTL meetings and acting quickly to any escalations/requests from cancer services to expedite patient pathways.